horchi/linux-homectld/README.md

 - Act as a remote control of the VDR (Linux Video Disc Recorder)
 - Script adapter/converter interface for custom MQTT messages - to be able to integrate almost all sensors that deliver data via MQTT
 - Windy App / Windy App Map to display wind data from https://windy.app/de/widgets
+- Control of WiFi management via nmcli client integrated in the web interface
+- Control of system services via systemd integrated in the web interface
+- Display and filtering of rsyslog logs files integrated in the web interface

-These sensors and interfaces are indirectly supported
+### These sensors and interfaces are indirectly supported

 - HomeMatic - by using NodeRed as an adapter to the CCU